 This policy concerns the addition, deletion, or rearrangement of author names in the authorship of accepted manuscripts.
 Requests to add or remove an author, or to rearrange the author names, must be sent to the Editor from the corresponding author of the accepted manuscript and must include: (a) the reason the name should be added or removed, or the author names rearranged and (b) written confirmation (e-mail, fax, letter) from all authors that they agree with the addition, removal or rearrangement.

-Authors are required to pay 600,000 Tomans handling fee.
+Authors are required to pay 800,000 Tomans handling fee.
 This fee is 150 Euros for authors from countries other than Iran.
+The fee is non-refundable.
 The acceptance to pay the handling fee is not a guarantee that the paper will be accepted for publication.
-Authors may still request (in advance) that the editorial office waive some of the handling fee under special circumstances.

 Copyright: Accepted manuscripts become the permanent property of the Journal and may not be reproduced, in whole or in part, without the written permission of the Editor.
 Upon acceptance of an article, the authors will be asked to complete a Journal Publishing Agreement.